davewsmith/play/flask-worker-thread/README.md

 # Flask Worker Thread Demo

-This demonstrates how to do long-running tasks in process in a Flask app, using a worker thread.
+This demonstrates how to use a worker thread to handle long-running tasks in a Flask app.

 The question of how to do something like this keeps coming up on StackOverflow.
 The 'right' answer is to use a task queue like